 The traffic volume and the obtained data rates were found to increase proportionally to the access speed.
+With respect to interactive applications the raise of traffic volume and rate is less than the corresponding increase in modem speed.
 Also the services utilized change in dependence of the access speed.
 Nevertheless, the similar shape of the distributions should be helpful when developing a parametrized Internet traffic model.